abrg-test/abrgportfolioEN/README.md

 This repository is a collection of my QA practice and skillset.
 ## About me
 🙌 I am a beginner QA tester passionate about improving products and user experience.
-## X Project
+## Yarninder Project
-The X project is an imaginary tool and database for crafters to better match a given material :yarn: with a specific creation depending on the material caracteristics and technical requirements of said creation.
-User Stories, acceptance tests and end to end test flows for this project are recorded in the X folder.
+The Yarninder project is an imaginary tool and database for crafters to better match a given material :yarn: with a specific creation depending on the material caracteristics and technical requirements of said creation.
+User Stories, acceptance tests and end to end test flows for this project are recorded in the Yarninder file.
 ## Resources
 Below is the list of websites used for reporting issues and improvement tickets:
 * https://qa-practice.netlify.app/